Sales, delivery, and payment conditions

-A customer is any entrepreneur that Gira enters into a contract with in accordance with Section 2 of these General Terms and Conditions.
+The Customer is any entrepreneur with whom Gira enters into a contract in accordance with Section 2 of these General Terms and Conditions.

 1. General provisions

 - Gira reserves without limitation its rights of ownership and exploitation of copyright in respect of cost estimates, drawings and other documents.
 The documents may be made available to third parties only with Gira's prior written consent.
 If the order is not placed, they must be returned to Gira upon request without undue delay.
-Sentences 1 and 2 also apply to customers' documents.
-However, these can be made available to the third parties that Gira is permitted to commission to deliver the products and services.
+Sentences 1 and 2 apply mutatis mutandis to the Customer’s documents.
+However, these may be made available to any third parties that Gira has commissioned, to the extent permitted, to deliver the products and services.

 - Partial deliveries are permitted if they are acceptable to the customer.